Health, Insurance and Safety Advice for Visitors to Japan

 Health Care System in Japan

-In 2016, the World Health Organization (WHO) ranking of healthcare systems, Japan ranked 10 out of 190 countries (by comparison, the US ranked 31).
+In 2016, the World Health Organization (WHO) ranking of healthcare systems, ranked the Japanese Healthcare System 10 out of 190 countries (by comparison, the US ranked 31).
 While medical care is good in Japan, it may be challenging to access international doctors while abroad.
 Additionally, medical facilities that cater to US-style expectations are costly, and there are not many.

 Many prescriptions are not honored in Japan, so it is important to bring an adequate supply of prescription medication with you.
 Additionally, certain medications such as those commonly prescribed in the US to treat depression or Attention Deficient Hyperactivity Disorder (ADHD) are not widely available.